jtdprogramming/code-quiz/README.md

 [Code-Quiz-Repository](https://github.com/jtdprogramming/code-quiz)

-screenshot here
+![Code-Quiz]
 * * *

 ## About

 The objective is to create a quiz game which will ask several multiple choice questions.
-Once the game has ended either by answering all the questions or the timer running out, the user may save and view their high scores.
+Once the game has ended either by answering all the questions or the timer running out, the user may enter their name and view their high scores from local storage.

 * * *